MuhtasimTanmoy/notebook/Language/Rust/C++.md

 - Vector push is defensive is case of move operation, using `no except` optimizes a lot.
 If not fallback to pre c++11 and use copy.

 - Perfect forwarding.
 - Reflection.
+- `free` call free the memory but not the pointer to that.
+So in production codebase `free Null` pattern arises.

 ## Snippet